TrackerGuru Developer Guide

 Extensions

-• 2a1.
-System displays an error message indicating the failure.
+• 1b1.
+TrackerGuru displays an error message indicating that the Tag Group already exists.
+Use case ends.

 Non-Functional Requirements